bradparks/LoveToPixel/README.md

 * right click in image -- paint with right tool
 * hold CTRL -- lock painting vertically or horizontally (alternates each time)
 * hold ALT -- lock painting to the size of the brush (see known issues section)
+* p -- publish the image to imgur (and reddit)

 ## How to use layers ##
 Layers are modeled after most other image apps:

 * click 'New' to add a new layer
-* the eye icon indicates if that layer is visible or not
-* double click a layer to edit it (set visibility and change its name)
+* double click the name to change it
 * drag layers around to reorder them
 * the currently selected/highlighted layer is the active one, that is where you will paint into
 * To delete a layer, click the 'X' icon next to it
 * To merge a layer into the layer below it, click the down arrow icon next to it
+* toggle visibility by clicking the layer's eye icon

 ## Palette/Color editing ##

-This is a bit raw right now, it's my current focus.
 When the color palette is open (hit 'c'), click on a color to pick it.
 Click and hold to edit the color (this works for both left and right clicking, for the left and right colors).
 The first 9 colors have numbers in them, you can quickly select those colors by hitting the corresponding number on your keyboard.
 The color palette doesn't need to be open to do this.
 Hold down shift then hit a number to select that color for your right tool.